- Transforming a page in Session mode into an Active WEBDEV Page

 - Dialog boxes: The dialog boxes displayed by Confirm, Error and Info are ignored if a page is displayed in the same process by PageDisplay.

-- Global elements used in the project: When modifying an element global to the project (global procedure, query, class, ...), the project must be recompiled in order to take these modifications into account in the relevant stand-alone AWP pages.
+- Global elements used in the project: When modifying an element global to the project (global procedure, query, class, ...), the project must be recompiled in order to take these modifications into account in the relevant stand-alone Active WEBDEV Pages.

-- Pagers: The pagers generated by RAD cannot be used in the AWP pages.
-Indeed, these controls use the project context (that does not exist in the AWP pages).
-These controls must be replaced by a programmed pager.
+- Pagers: The pagers generated by RAD cannot be used in the Active WEBDEV Pages.
+Indeed, these controls use the project context (that does not exist in the Active WEBDEV Pages).
+These controls must be replaced with a programmed pager.
 Each link of the pager must display a page with specific data (page based on a query with parameters for instance).

 All the records can also be displayed in a cell with scrollbar.

-- Table control: The Table controls are limited (the browsing tables with Link columns do not operate anymore for example).
-They can be replaced by a looper (whose links are dynamically created by Url).
+- Table control: The Table controls are limited (the tables based on a data file with Link columns do not operate anymore for example).
+They can be replaced with a looper (since links are built dynamically with the URL property).

-- Image control: No generated image can be used in the AWP pages.
+- Image control: No generated image can be used in the Active WEBDEV Pages.